Finding a Job

 4 Things I Wish I Knew as a Fresh Graduate Looking for a Job

-Job searching as a fresh graduate is challenging.
-Internally and externally, navigating through the labor market as someone with no experience is difficult.
-Having gone through that experience myself, here are four things I wish I knew when I was a fresh graduate looking for my first job.
+Looking for a job as a fresh graduate can be daunting.
+Navigating through an unpredictable labor market as someone with zero experience is a challenge in itself.
+Having gone through this experience myself, here are four things I wish I knew when I was a fresh graduate looking for my first job.

 How to Get a Promotion Without a College Degree